Tips to get you through a Stay-cation or Isolation

 For Adults and Teens

-• Crafts or Hobbies – you might have always wanted to learn how to knit, sketch, take photographs, now is a great time to try.
+- Crafts or Hobbies – you might have always wanted to learn how to knit, sketch, or take photographs, now is a great time to try.

-• Spring cleaning early or decluttering - a draw, your wardrobe, it's a great time to make a start.
+- Spring cleaning early or decluttering - a drawer, your wardrobe, it's a great time to make a start.

 Online activities and resources